About

 • The perfect mid-morning or afternoon pick-me-up.

-• Obviously extra delicious while drinking a matcha latte.
+• Obviously extra delicious while drinking my homemade recipe for a hot matcha latte.

 Baking with Matcha Green Tea

 To get the best flavor for, use a quality matcha green tea powder.
 You can use culinary grade (for cooking and baking) or ceremonial grade (for drinking).
 But a higher quality from a trusted brand is best.
-I typically use this.
+I typically use this brand.

 Pantry Staples

-These matcha muffins require basic pantry staples and then a couple of additional ingredients like matcha (obviously) and almond extract.
-The almond extract provides a unique flavor to these muffins but you can also use just vanilla extract.
+These healthy matcha muffins require basic pantry staples and then a couple of additional ingredients like matcha powder and almond extract.
+The almond extract provides a unique flavor to these muffins but you can also use vanilla extract if you prefer.

 If you’re looking to build your healthy baking essentials, I share my go-to items in this post.

-• 1-to-1 gluten-free all-purpose baking flour or whole wheat pastry flour – these muffins can be made with a 1:1 gluten free baking flour (like Bob’s Red Mill light blue bag) or a whole wheat pastry flour.
-You can also use half all-purpose, half whole wheat with similar results.
+• 1-to-1 gluten-free all-purpose baking flour or whole wheat pastry flour – these muffins can be made with a 1:1 gluten free baking flour (like Bob’s Red Mill light blue bag) for a gluten free recipe.
+Or you can use whole wheat pastry flour.
+You can also use half all purpose flour with half whole wheat flour for similar results.

 • eggs – holds everything together.
-I haven’t made these with flax seed eggs yet but I imagine it would work out alright.
+I haven’t made these with flax seed eggs yet but I imagine it would work out alright!
+Let me know if you try it out.

 • non-dairy milk – you can use pretty much any non-dairy milk you like.
-Cashew, almond, oat, soy all work.
+Cashew milk, almond milk, oat milk, or soy all work.
+Be weary of protein plant milks as they are thicker and absorb dry ingredients differently.

-• almond extract – adds unique almond flavor to these muffins.
+• almond extract – adds unique almond flavor to these matcha muffins.

 What I love most about muffins is how quickly they come together.
 And you don’t need any fancy equipment – just a good ole mixing bowl and something to stir everything together.

 For these matcha muffins you can use a paper liner and the muffins come off easily once cooled.
 Some muffins do best with greasing, but this recipe is one that you can either grease with oil, or use cupcake liners.
-I used these.
+I used these muffin liners – they don’t stick!

 A silicone pan is another great option where you don’t have to spray or use liners.

-Use a medium cookie scoop to evenly distribute the muffin batter.
-For this recipe, fill the muffin tin cavities about 2/3 way full.
+Use a medium cookie scoop to evenly spoon muffin batter into your prepared muffin pan.
+For this recipe, fill the muffin cups about 2/3 way full.

 Everyone’s oven temperature is a little different.
 Some run hotter than others.
 To prevent over-baking and drying out the muffins, check the muffins with an inserted toothpick about 2 minutes before the end of the suggested baking time.